Topological $\Delta G$ homology of rings with twisted $G$-action: Twisted TEXT -actions

 \begin{rem} Rings with twisted $G$-action have also been considered by Koam and Pirashvili \cite{Koa18,KP18}, under the name oriented algebras.
 It would be interesting compare their constructions to some of the constructions appearing in this paper. \end{rem}

 \begin{exm} When $\varphi$ is the trivial homomorphism, a twisted $G$-monoid in abelian groups is a ring with $G$-action.
-When $\varphi=\id_{C_2}$ then a twisted $C_2$-monoid $R$ in abelian groups is a ring with involution. \end{exm}
+When $\varphi=\id_{C_2}$ then a twisted $C_2$-monoid $R$ in abelian groups is a ring with anti-involution. \end{exm}